About

 Monday:

 "Picture Day" each camper will receive a t-shirt and have the unit picture taken.
-It is encouraged that campers wear a Segonku t-shirt daily.
+This year's t-shirt color is GREEN.
+It is encouraged that campers wear it or another Segonku t-shirt daily.

 Tuesday: